 You also may have noticed in some job descriptions, companies will ask you to submit some work along with your resume right upfront.
 This is common for social media positions, and the assignment is usually social media mock-ups that demonstrate the kind of work you would do for the company if hired.

-If you’re annoyed by the idea of doing work before this company has given you any indication that they’re interested in you, just try to see it as an opportunity to overcome some of the gaps in your resume and also, don’t work too hard or spend too much time on it.
-They won’t be expecting your best work on the first try.
+If you’re annoyed by the idea of doing work before this company has given you any indication that they’re interested in you, just try to see it as an opportunity to overcome some of the gaps in your resume.
+Also, be realistic.
+You shouldn’t be spending hours perfecting your copy before you even have the job.
+Spend an appropriate amount of time on the work assignment and give it your best try.

 “I was asked to do a variety of small assignments.
 These included drafting social media posts, a press release and a media pitch.
 It took time to complete, however, it was also representative of the work that I would be doing and it opened me up to what my life in that role would really be like.
 It was just as beneficial for me, as it was for them.
 This project also followed the interview, letting me know they were still interested in me.” — Communications Associate based in Toronto